Best Adult kick scooters – a complete Rider guide

 • They are rubbish going uphill (you have to get off and push)

-• You are stood up on your feet which is more tiring than being sat on a bike
+• You are stood up on your feet, which is more tiring than being sat on a bike.

-• They are slower than a bike and not so flexible with working on different terrains
+• They are slower than a bike and not so flexible with working on different terrains.

-• There are few storage options
+• There are few storage options, although some models do fold down for storage.

 How fit do you need to be to ride a kick scooter?